hoduche/git-graph/README.md

 ## Run

 #### As a Git plugin
-Git-graph is a Git plugin that is run at the root of a Git repository with the command:
+Git-graph is a Git plugin that is run from a Git repository with the command:
 ```
 git graph
 ```

-Running `git graph` on a Git repository will:
+Running `git graph` from a Git repository will:
 1. scan your `.git` folder
 2. build and save a graph representation of the `.git` folder internals as text (`.dot`) and image (PDF by default) in a `.gitGraph` folder
 3. popup a window that displays the image of your graph